etrieschman/forest-biomass-modeling/README.md

 In all three of my splitting regimes, I find that my selected models perform well.
 In each case, RMSE is not significantly higher than it was in my cross validaiton exercise, giving me confidence that these models are likely not overfit.
 RMSE on the test dataset was `1136`, `1547`, and `1596` short tons / km2 respectively; R2 was `0.92`, `0.74`, and `0.89` respectively; and MAE was `822`, `1109`, and `1068` short tons / km2 respectively.

 ### Performance on test data
+Performance on test data for county K-fold
-![Performance on test data for county K-fold](results/fig_regcounty.png)
+![Performance on test data for county K-fold](results/fig_regcounty.png) Performance on test data for state LOO
-![Performance on test data for state LOO](results/fig_regstate.png)
+![Performance on test data for state LOO](results/fig_regstate.png) Performance on test data for future prediction
 ![Performance on test data for future prediction](results/fig_regfuture.png)

 ### Histograms of predictions
+Histogram of forest biomass predictions for county K-fold
-![Histogram of forest biomass predictions for county K-fold](results/fig_histcounty.png)
+![Histogram of forest biomass predictions for county K-fold](results/fig_histcounty.png) Histogram of forest biomass predictions for state LOO
-![Histogram of forest biomass predictions for state LOO](results/fig_histstate.png)
+![Histogram of forest biomass predictions for state LOO](results/fig_histstate.png) Histogram of forest biomass predictions for future prediction
 ![Histogram of forest biomass predictions for future prediction](results/fig_histfuture.png)